 - 1. From the FlashPro File menu choose Export > Single Programming File.
 The Export Programming Files dialog box appears. - 2.
-Specify the Output format, Name and Location and click Export to create the files.
+Specify the Output format, Name, and Location and click Export to create the files.

-Export programming files for currently secured device enables you to generate PDB files for devices that have already been programmed with security settings.
+Export programming files for currently secured device enables you to export DirectC DAT, PDB, IEEE 1532, and SVF files for devices that have already been programmed with security settings.
 It generates encrypted data for encrypted features.